-The works included in the exhibition are the result of many years of extensive research and contemplation of themes, issues, and concepts that, in some cases, have spanned decades within his oeuvre.
-They represent an ongoing reworking of imagery and meanings that address a wide range of themes and issues which have evolved and proliferated throughout Poitras’ life on Turtle Island.
+In 13 Coyotes, Poitras’ first solo exhibition in a decade, the artist continues to explore imaginative territories, themes, issues and concepts that, in some cases, have spanned decades within his oeuvre.
+The works included in the exhibition are the result of many years of extensive research and contemplation.
+They represent an ongoing reworking of imagery and meanings that address a whole range of themes and issues which have evolved and proliferated throughout Poitras’ life on Turtle Island.

-In Poitras’ work, we are witnesses to the artist’s reconsiderations of our shared histories and entangled narratives.
+In Poitras’ work, we are witness to the artist’s reconsiderations of our shared histories and entangled narratives.
 His work gives form to the continuous change that is our common reality.
-The works in 13 Coyotes are filled with historical references and Poitras welcomes the entanglement of narratives and troubles “documented” histories as he questions what is fabricated, what is excluded, and what is factual.

 Curated by: Michelle LaVallee, Assistant Curator, MacKenzie Art Gallery